Pedro Marques (politician): Work in national politics

-Work at the European level, 2019–present
+Work at the European level, 2019–2024

 In 2019, the Socialist Party put Marques at the head of its list for the European elections.
 The party won the elections by a wide margin and elected 9 deputies to the European Parliament.

 In the European Parliament, Marques integrates the committees AFET (External Affairs), ECON (Economic and Monetary Affairs), FISC (Subcommittee on Fiscal Affairs), the Delegation for Relations with the Maghreb Countries and the Arab Maghreb Union, including the Parliamentary Committees Joint EU-Morocco, EU-Tunisia and EU-Algeria and the Delegation for Relations with India.
 He worked directly on the creation of the Just Transition Fund, on the creation of the European Anti-Money Laundering Authority, among others.
+During the COVID-19 pandemic he was also an active advocate of helicopter money.